 Beginning in the 40s attempts were made to reproduce the “true” New Orleans jazz sound of the 1910s and even trace it back to roots in the 1890s.
-These produced mixed results, indicating that music in the Crescent City was as diverse then as it is now.
+These produced inconsistent, sometimes contradictory, results, indicating that music in the Crescent City was as diverse then as it is now.

 Is Dixieland Jazz White Music?

 Some people assert, usually as a disparagement, that modern Dixieland bands are inheritors of a distinctly “white style” of New Orleans jazz with roots as far back as newsboy spasm bands of the 1890s.
 They have some good historic reasons for doing so but I would argue that music evolves and influences have never been that clean cut.

 Exceedingly few bands have consciously pursued playing “white jazz”, and the records on the turntables of revivalists were from a diverse set of early recording artists from across the country.
 As the actual recordings from New Orleans were scarce, to the extent they were striving for a true New Orleans sound it was a sound they pursued with educated imagination rather than one inherited horn to horn.

 There was a lot of very good stuff made in the Dixieland style, and there is still good Dixieland made.
 That sound is so synonymous with the West Coast that if you say West Coast style rather than Dixieland many people will know what you mean.